 Copyright © Paraclete Energy.
 All rights reserved.

-Paraclete Energy's methods are non-exotic, ecologically safe and low energy (no pyrolysis is required), all contributing to economic viability.
-PE’s extremely low cost production, room temperature methods and composition of matter are part of PE’s Intellectual Property (IP) portfolio for North America, Europe and Asia.
+Paraclete Energy's methods are non-exotic, ecologically safe and low energy (no pyrolysis is required), all contributing to economic viability and scalability.
+PE’s low cost production, room temperature methods and composition of matter are part of PE’s Intellectual Property (IP) portfolio for North America, Europe and Asia.

-For further information please fill out the form under the Contact Tab
+For further information please fill out the form under the Contact Us Tab

 Paraclete Energy's lab and manufacturing facility is located just outside of Ann Arbor/Detroit, Michigan in Chelsea, MI.
 Our process incorporates n-Si into a stable, electrically conductive, covalently bonded framework.
-This proprietary technique enables manufacturing flexibility as an economically viable and low cost method to make electrodes with enhanced power density while still retaining deep charge capacity afforded by using silicon vs. carbon.
+This proprietary technique enables manufacturing flexibility and scalability as an economically viable and low cost method to make electrodes with enhanced power density while still retaining deep charge capacity afforded by using Silicon.